Kieler, Wisconsin

 Kieler is an unincorporated census-designated place in the Town of Jamestown in Grant County, Wisconsin.
-It is located about seven miles northeast of the Iowa-Wisconsin border and the city of Dubuque, Iowa, and about four miles southwest of Dickeyville, Wisconsin, along U.S. Highway 61 and U.S. Highway 151.
+It is located about seven miles northeast of the Iowa-Wisconsin border and the city of Dubuque, Iowa, and about four miles southwest of Dickeyville, Wisconsin, along U.S. routes 61 and 151.
 As of the 2020 census, its population was 557, up from 497 at the 2010 census.

 History

 The community was named after John Kieler, an immigrant from Prussia who arrived in the area in 1855.